|

 because it consumes the remainder of the argument.
 If the character

-opened in append mode; otherwise the file will be overwritten.
+append mode; otherwise the file is overwritten.
+If the file name is

+written to the standard output or standard error output respectively

+effect).
+Otherwise, the output is written to the named file.
 If the

-will be written to the standard output or standard error output file

-Otherwise, the output will be written to the named file.
-If the file

 ‘%d ’ is replaced by the